pegjs/pegjs/README.md

 preceding expression.

 To indicate an error, the code inside the action can invoke the `expected` function, which makes the parser throw an exception.
-The function takes one parameter — a description of what was expected at the current position.
-This description will be used as part of a message of the thrown exception.
+The function takes two parameters — a description of what was expected at the current position and optional location information (the default is what `location` would return — see below).
+The description will be used as part of a message of the thrown exception.

 The code inside an action can also invoke the `error` function, which also makes the parser throw an exception.
-The function takes one parameter — an error message.
-This message will be used by the thrown exception.
+The function takes two parameters — an error message and optional location information (the default is what `location` would return — see below).
+The message will be used by the thrown exception.

 The code inside the action can access all variables and functions defined in the initializer at the beginning of the grammar.
 Curly braces in the action code